thomasjammet/dev-notes/README.rst

 *Features :*

-- event reminder
+- Event reminder
-- automatic saves
+- Automatic saves

 See `Documentation <JTrayNotes/doc/index.rst>`_ to see more informations on this project.